Athens Travel Guide

 Food Type: French

-Although one may not believe me now, too much feta and olive oil can grow tiresome for anyone.
-Thankfully this French bistro tucked neatly into a cosy, and bit too intimate, corner of Athens can re-energise palates with a small list of French staples.
-In busy hours customers are expected to share benches with other diners which can be a fun way to meet locals.
+It can be hard to believe, but too much feta and olive oil can grow tiresome for anyone.
+Thankfully, this French bistro, tucked neatly into a cosy and intimate corner of Athens, can re-energise palates with a small list of French staples.
+In busy hours customers are expected to share benches with other diners, which can be a fun way to meet locals.<br /><br />

 Spondi